Steven-Klavins/bank-tech-test/README.md

 If node is not installed on your system you can find the official installation guide [here](https://nodejs.org/en/)

-3. Navigate to the directory "src" and run the following command
+3. Navigate to the directory "src" and run the following command;

 `node -i -e "$(< bank-tech-test.js)"`